AleenaCodes/ReactReduxIdleGame/Ideas.md

 - Express/node DB for leaderboard
   - When user clicks leaderboard add in own score, re-order database, and draw in top 10
   - When saving to local storage, also send to leaderboard?
-- Some stats - minutes playing
+- Some stats -
+  - Minutes playing
+  - Lifetime Total
+  - Number of buildings
 - Set your own username
 - Users have unique userid, but can set own username
   - Username displays on screen and on leaderboard
+- Export save?

 Memes -

 Rickroll
 Nyan cat
 Angry cat
 Pepe
-  Dog
+Doge
 Double rainbow
 Dancing banana
 Me gusta
 Philosoraptor
 Dramatic chipmunk
 Charlie the unicorn
 LLamas with hat

+Notes -

+See https://redux.js.org/basics/reducers section "Splitting Reducers" for how to split up reducers a bit more nicely